ToxicFrog/avr-bits/README.md

 `notforth` is an itty bitty language for the AVR.
 It's Forth-inspired, especially under the hood, but also draws heavily on postscript.

-At the moment it depends on the Arduino libraries for serial access, but this is not a hard dependency; you can compile an arduino-less version if you're willing to give up the serial REPL
+At the moment it depends on the Arduino libraries for serial access, but this is not a hard dependency; you can compile an arduino-less version if you're willing to give up the serial REPL.

 ## Runtime features